Tomatoes During Pregnancy – Benefits, Risks, and Tips

 1. Tomato and Split Yellow Gram Soup

-On rainy and chilly days, nothing comforts like warm, creamy tomato soup.
+When prepared fresh, tomato soup and pregnancy makes a healthy choice for expectant mothers.
 Easy and quick to make, try this simple version of tomato soup when you don’t want to have anything fancy-schmancy!

 Ingredients: